-In the competitive operation and business climate, load management programs will become more prevalent as customers demand more pricing and usage options.
-Many utilities will need to be more proactive in the stature they take in implementing load management programs.
+Load management programs are programs that intentionally alter the load shape of the customer by deliberate utility intervention [2].
+As the electricity market changes, many utilities will need to be more proactive in the stature they take in implementing load management programs.
 The most common load management program is end-use equipment control, which is also known as direct load control (DLC).
 The purpose of DLC is to shape the load curve by cycling customers' large current drawing appliances, such as air conditioners and water heaters.
-One critical area which will be of paramount importance in the new. competitive marketplace, is customer input and satisfaction.
+One critical area which will be of paramount importance in the new, competitive marketplace, is customer input and satisfaction.
 Also, in order to achieve maximum cost benefits, a DLC dispatch schedule must be coordinated with utility economic considerations such as unit commitment and economic dispatch.
 In this paper, a new approach to DLC is proposed in which customer preferences are accommodated while concurrently maximizing the savings of the utility.

-In the competitive marketplace, any load model which is used as a basis for establishing a DLC dispatch schedule must consider the customers' preferences up front, and not as a secondary issue.
+In the competitive operation and business climate, any load model which is used as a basis for establishing a DLC dispatch schedule must consider the customers' preferences up front, and not as a secondary issue.
 The load model should be versatile enough to capture the spectra of preferences, and simple enough for successful implementation and easy interpretation of the results.
 It should also contain a mechanism for accounting for feedback from the customer as comfort and economic levels evolve and change.

-Currently used models for DLC do not consider customer demographics at all.
-The method proposed by Hsu [1] classifies customers into N cycling groups, each with a fixed cycling capacity.
-The method proposed by Cohen [2] models the DLC cycling as a change in energy demand.
-These methods assume that all customer groups are identical and homogeneous.
+The method proposed by Hsu [3] classifies customers into N cycling groups, each with a fixed cycling capacity.
+The method proposed by Cohen [4] models the DLC cycling as a change in energy demand.
+These methods tacitly assume that all customer groups are identical and homogeneous.
 They do not account for customer variation in preferences, such as maximum temperature tolerances, maximum temperature deviations, and differences in cycling group capacities.
+Alternately, some researchers have proposed methods designed to model DLC strategies [5][6].
+While such methods are useful in analyzing the impact of DLC, they are not easily implemented.
 This paper presents a new load model and approach to direct load control based on fuzzy logic techniques which optimizes the trade-off between customer preferences, utility resources, and uncertainties in the load.
 The first part of this paper is devoted to deriving a fuzzified load model for use in direct load control.
 The remainder will discuss the implementation of this load model.

-2. The Load Model
+2 The Load Model

 Many utilities summer peak due to the large contribution of central air conditioning loads.
+Large air conditioning loads have been credited with causing at least one widespread black-out [7], and have contributed to brown-outs in several instances.
 Controlling the operation of central air conditioners is one means of reducing the peak load.
+The control is typically achieved by a utility signal (radio or fiber optic) that disables the air conditioner compressor and compressor fan.
 The controlled air conditioners are segmented into groups in which one or more groups are off, while the remainder are on.
 At the conclusion of the "offtime," the disabled air conditioners are switched back to an active state, while a different group is disabled.
-This arrangement permits the total utility load to remain effectively uniform.
+This group arrangement permits the total utility load to remain effectively uniform.